 Foundation Units (only for the 24 month MEc)

-Please Note: Foundational (core) units cannot be counted towards majors.
+Please Note: Foundational (core) units cannot be counted towards specialisations.

 Core Units (for both the 24 month and the 18 month MEc)

-Please Note: The core units of study maybe counted towards majors, please refer to the particular major for further details of units of study available under these subject areas.
+Please Note: The core units of study may be counted towards specialisations.
+Please refer to the particular specialisation for further details of units of study available under these subject areas.

 Elective Units (seven units from the list below)